MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/publish-react-posts.md

 ---
-title: "Publish and react to posts in Social Engagement | Microsoft Docs"
+title: "Publish and react to posts in Market Insights | Microsoft Docs"
-description: "Learn how you can react to posts or publish a new post in Social Engagement."
+description: "Learn how you can react to posts or publish a new post in Market Insights."
-keywords: "publish, post, like, favorite, share, private message, Social Engagement" ms.date: 05/08/2018 ms.service: dynamics-365-marketing ms.topic: article
+keywords: "publish, post, like, favorite, share, private message, Market Insights" ms.date: 05/08/2018 ms.service: dynamics-365-marketing ms.topic: article
 applies_to:
-  - "Social Engagement"
+  - "Market Insights"
 ms.assetid: 232849dd-218d-4cf0-8561-03c865120657
 author: m-hartmann
 ms.author: mhart